ltpitt/bash-network-repair-automation/README.md

 ## Prerequisites

-- Download and install requirements:
+- Download and install fping:
 `sudo apt-get install fping -y`

+### Optional

+- Ifupdown isn't compatible with udev and on some systems (e.g. your NAS OS) it may not be a good idea replacing it.
+The script will detect automatically ifupdown and will work also if it is not installed.
+In the next releases of this script ifupdown usage will be deprecated.
-- Optional.
-Note ifupdown isn't compatible with udev, which you may not be hip with replacing on your NAS OS `sudo apt-get install ifupdown -y`
+`sudo apt-get install ifupdown -y`

 ## How to use